The Forrester Wave™: Order Management Systems, Q2 2023

 DOM vs. OMS: What’s The Difference Anyway?

-And what could these technologies mean for your business?
+And what do they mean for your business growth?

-Distributed Order Management System vs. Order Management System
+Distributed Order Management System (DOM) vs. Order Management System (OMS)

-There are two broad classes of technology available: order management systems (OMS) and distributed order management (DOM) systems.
-Both of these aim to improve customer satisfaction and streamline the flow of information across commerce platforms.
+There are two main types: order management systems (OMS) and distributed order management (DOM) systems.
+Both of these aim to improve customer satisfaction and help you manage the lifecycle of orders.
+And often the terms are used interchangeably.
 But there are some subtle differences you need to be aware of.

 The right platform will help you exceed customer expectations.
 It will also help strengthen your brand image and make your business more efficient.